Rayansh0071505/Sam/README.md

-## Welcome Today i will introduce to you Mrs. Sam , She is virtual assistant bot which will help you to interact with users
+## Welcome Today i will introduce to you Mrs. Sam , She is virtual assistant bot which directly interact with users and assist them

 I have used these Modules
   <li>Speech Recognition</li>